Who is affected by ragwort?

 What is common ragwort?

 Common ragwort (Senecio jacobea) is a weed that grows throughout the British Isles.
 It contains the toxic compounds pyrrolizidine alkaloids, which can cause poisoning if ingested in any state (and it’s even more palatable when wilted or cut, such as accidentally in hay or haylage).
 Horses are particularly susceptible to ragwort poisoning although other grazing animals are also at risk.
 Pyrrolizdine alkaloids principally damage the liver, which can eventually result in severe disease and potentially death.
 However, ragwort is also an important plant for biodiversity and has a valuable place in the ecosystem.
-This is why the BHS will never advocate blanket removal of all ragwort where it does not pose a risk to horses or other grazing livestock.
+This is why the BHS will never advocate blanket removal of all ragwort where it does not pose a risk to horses, other grazing livestock or land used for forage production.

 What research led to this toolkit?